e-south/deg2tfbs/README.md

       | **is_sigma_factor** | Boolean flag (e.g., "no") indicating whether the TF is a sigma factor                            |
       | **is_global_regulator** | Boolean flag (e.g., "no") indicating whether the TF is a global regulator                    |

-    The counts of unique TF binding sites for each TF (from the `tf2tfbs_mapping.csv` file) can be visualized, as shown below, or used in downstream analyses beyond the scope of **deg2tfbs**.
+    The counts of unique binding sites for each TF can then be visualized, as shown below, or used in downstream analyses beyond the scope of **deg2tfbs**.

     <img src="images/tfbs_counts.png" alt="TFBS Counts Plot" width="600"/>

     **Jaccard Similarity in TFBS Deduplication**

-    In ```tfbsfetcher.py```, binding sites are identified by checking if a transcription factor has any annotated binding site sequences (e.g., in EcoCyc or RegulonDB).
+    In ```tfbsfetcher.py```, binding sites are identified by checking if a transcription factor has any annotated binding site sequences (e.g., in **EcoCyc** or **RegulonDB**).
 Collected binding sites are then deduplicated based on exact string matches—only unique TF–TFBS sequence pairs are retained.
 No alignment or motif inference is performed, so even near-identical binding sites (e.g., differing by ±1 nucleotide) are treated as distinct, which may not be desired.

-    To address redundancy among highly similar sequences, an optional deduplication step based on the **Jaccard similarity index** is included.
+    To address redundancy among highly similar sequences, an optional deduplication step based on the **Jaccard similarity index** can be performed.
 This method groups sequences with high compositional similarity and retains a single representative from each group.

     For sets A and B, it is defined as: